Telosma cordata: Leaf

 Telosma cordata has single heart-shaped leaves growing in pairs.
 The leaf is about 4–7.5 cm wide and about 6–11 cm long with smooth underside.
 The leaf is very thin, with veins that can be clearly seen.
 The stem is about 1.2–2 cm long.

 Flower

 The flowers bloom as a bouquet consisting of about 10–20 flowers.
 The greenish-yellow flower has a strong fragrance especially in the evening.
-It has a diameter of about 1.5 cm with 5 petals and 5 stamens which are connected to each other and to the pistils.
+It has a diameter of about 1.5 cm with 5 petals and 5 stamens which are connected to each other and to the pistil.
 The blooming season is usually March–May, although sometimes flowers can be found in July–October.